 Chinese Language and Culture Club (CLACC)

-Chinese Culture Club, in collaboration with Chinese Language Club under the umbrella organization of Wheaton Chinese Language and Culture Club (CLACC), promotes learning, appreciation and understanding of the Chinese culture on Wheaton's campus and in the surrounding community.
+The Chinese Language and Culture Club (CLACC) promotes learning, appreciation and understanding of the Chinese culture on Wheaton's campus and in the surrounding community.
 Club activities encourage and provide fellowship for students with an interest in China to share and cultivate their knowledge of the Chinese culture and language as well as to enlarge students’ worldview through their interacting with all of God’s world from a Christian perspective.

 Advisor: Prof. Rose Wang

 Asian Studies Track - Interdisciplinary Studies

 Interdisciplinary Studies - Asian Studies POS draws upon the expertise and courses relevant to Asia that are available at the College.
 It provides academic training for fields such as diplomatic service, education, missions, religious studies, business, international law, journalism, and history, as well as graduate school.
 In addition, the Asian Studies track encourages various summer programs to Asia, including the China Studies Program of the Council for Christian Colleges & Universities.